amiecorso/eip7702-proxy-sandbox/README.md

 ### Prerequisites
 - Foundry installed
-- If you're using the Odyssey testnet, you'll need two private keys funded with some Odyssey ETH (see `.env.example`):
+- If you're using the Odyssey testnet, you'll need three private keys funded with some Odyssey ETH (see `.env.example`):
     - `EOA_PRIVATE_KEY`: The private key of the EOA to be upgraded
     - `DEPLOYER_PRIVATE_KEY`: The private key of the EOA that will perform the upgrade
+    - `NEW_OWNER_PRIVATE_KEY`: The private key of another EOA that will be added as an owner

 Odyssey Chain Info: https://hub.conduit.xyz/odyssey